Richard Alley, Environmental Literacy and Inquiry Working Group, Lehigh University

 About the Science

-- This short video explains the simple physics of how the levels of carbon dioxide in the atmosphere cause Earth to warm.
+- This short video explains the simple physics of the greenhouse effect and how more carbon dioxide in the atmosphere causes Earth to warm.

 - Comments from expert scientist: Strengths include the clear verbal message and use of animated graphics.